-I took it as a sign that I HAD to read this when I saw this on an Instagram feed.
+I took it as a sign that I HAD to read this Chernobyl book when I saw it on an Instagram feed.
 He said he read it because he saw the HBO series.
 Well, I saw that series too and I loved it and was thinking about reading more about it, so here I am with the book in my hot little hands!

 That series was stressful.
 I don’t know how accurate it was about what happened, but since we’re not passive tv watchers, my sons were looking things up, reading articles, and commenting throughout the series, so I felt like it gave us an entertaining overview of it.